vackosar/vackosar.github.io/_drafts/2022-01-09-7-powers-moats-through-lens-of-modified-dibellos-business-mental-model.md

 ## DiBello Mental Model Dimensions
 DiBello's research suggests that there is a triad of crucial aspects of a business that great business people understand.
-Here I restate modified DiBello's dimensions of mental model of business, adding units, agents, and related terms.
+Here I state the original and modified DiBello's dimensions of mental model of business, adding units, agents, and related terms.

+### Original DiBello Dimensions
-For details, I recommend reading [Mental Model of Business](https://commoncog.com/blog/business-mental-model/)
+For details, I recommend reading [Mental Model of Business](https://commoncog.com/blog/business-mental-model/) or the [original paper](https://wtri.com/wp-content/uploads/2015/06/Informed-By-Knowledge-Chapter-12.pdf).

+The three core areas are:
+- Supply, or leadership: factors involved in effective operations
+- Demand, or strategy: forces influencing the market
+- Capital, or finance: those driving business finance and economic climates
+  - financial performance, cost of goods sold, fixed assets, receivables, or R&D.

+### Modified DiBello Dimensions
+Below modified dimensions are changed such that each of them involve interaction with the world outside the company, involve specific roles and operations, and can operate with specialized monetary metrics like COS.

-Note that many terms in business cannot fall on the single dimension listed below.
+Many terms in business cannot fall on the single dimension listed below.
 The point of a business is in fact to function across the dimensions to create value.

-- Demand (market, market trends, competitive analysis, positioning, "strategy")
+- Demand (marketing, market trends, competitive analysis, positioning, "strategy")
 	- unit = deal, sale, brand asset, ...
 	- agents = customers, marketing agencies, marketers, CMO, Business Development, users, ...
 	- terms: competition, prospect, cost of goods sold, return on ads spend, ...